visionanddepiction/visionanddepiction.github.io/index.md

 - **Context and meaning:** All the formal elements lead up to meaning and reference which also implies the importance of context.
 Not only does the pattern of colours evoke human recognition and identification of the depicted motif, i.e. the study of visual object recognition, the motif also refers to something outside the framed canvas, e.g. to other cultural modalities (e.g. literature).

 - **Medium vs Motif / real vs reproduction**: There is always an interplay between the physical manifestation of an artwork and what it represents.
 This interplay becomes even more interesting when considering reproductions, either digital or physical.

+# Special events

+## Workshop by Delft Design Drawing
+The design education in Delft has a long tradition of [design drawing](https://www.instagram.com/delftdesigndrawing/).
+During the workshop, they will ensure that you will not only contemplate but also practice Vision and Depiction.

 # Location and venue